marcosgregorio/marcosgregorio/README.md

 - 👋 Hi, I’m @marcosgregorio;
-- 👀 I’m currently a programmer at DisparoPro.
+- 👀 I’m currently a programmer at BrasilFone.
 I work most with PHP and Node.
 -  I also am Computer Science student at UFFS.
 Programing is really one of the things that I most like to do in my days :)
 - 🌱 I’m currently learning ...
 React Native and Nest.js;
 - 💞️ I’m looking to collaborate on ... web development and mobile development;